pomm-project/Foundation/documentation/foundation.rst

 - ``datestyle``                   (string) default: ``ISO``
 - ``standard_conforming_strings`` (string) default: ``true``

 The ``connection:persist`` parameter allows persistent connections to the database (see `pg_connect() documentation <https://www.php.net/manual/en/function.pg-pconnect.php>`_).
-The default settings is to not use persistent connections.
-Before enabling this setting, please be sure that you want this option turned on and know the limitations it brings.
+The default setting is to not use persistent connections.
+Before enabling this setting, please be sure that you want this option turned on and know the caveats it brings.

 **dsn** is the only mandatory parameter, it is used to connect to the Postgresql database.
 The syntax is the following::